 Growth Patterns and Space Requirements for Sun-Hungry Plants

-- Upright columnar (Snake Plant, up to 12 feet)
+Upright columnar growth up to 12 feet.
+Works well in corners.

 “Group plants with similar heights for balanced arrangements,” advises botanist Dr. Sarah Chen.